Cortes64/node-sqlserver-restapi/README.md

 # npm i nodemon -D
 ```

+Sometimes changes will affect package-lock.json and package.json files.
+This is normal, so don't worry.

 ## Products Controllers

 Once this step is completed and you've chosen your database, you'll have to set up the **products.controllers.js** file in the **src/controllers** path.